time-entropy/Time-Theory/README.md

 # Time-Theory

-## From subjective perception to objective counting of state refresh
+## Time concept From subjective perception to objective counting of state refresh

 ## Time in SR as a observer's perception